digimori/PersonalLibraryApp/README.md

 <details>
 <summary>Collapsible instructions</summary>

+I chose to have the instructions as a collapsible just to make the page a little cleaner.

 ![Instructions](/readmeimages/addbookcollapsible.png)
 </details>

 <details>
 <summary>Book Form - Used to add books to the database</summary>

+The user inputs the information for their books into the fields and selects the category that they wish to upload it to.
+Following this, they can then tap the "Add Book" button to add their book entry to their profile page.

 ![Form for Books](/readmeimages/addbookform.png)
 </details>